Importance Ranking in Complex Networks via Influence-aware Causal Node Embedding: Proposed method

 where {the node influence score} $\bm{Y}$ is generated via the SIR model, and $\pi_y$ represents the corresponding ranking results. $f_1$ and $f_2$ denote the GNN layer and FC layer, respectively.
 The probability $P(\pi_y \mid f_2(f_1(\mathsf{MB}(\bm{Y}))) )$ follows the Plackett--Luce model, expressed as

 where $x_{\pi(i)}$ is the predicted score of the node at position $i$ in the ranking $\pi$.
-By maximizing this likelihood, the causal ranking loss encourages the model to produce ranking that closely align with the influence score.
+By maximizing this likelihood, the causal ranking loss encourages the model to produce \change{a} ranking that closely \change{aligns} with the influence score.

+\change{Remark: It is essential to clarify that while the mathematical formulation of CausalListMLE (Eq.~\eqref{l2}) shares the same Plackett–Luce likelihood structure as standard ListMLE~\cite{xia2008listwise}, our CausalListMLE derives its novelty from a fundamental difference in the input and the resulting optimization objective.
+Standard ListMLE computes ranking scores $f(\bm{X})$ using all input features, often leading to models that overfit spurious correlations.
+In contrast, CausalListMLE is fundamentally designed to restrict the input of the scoring function to the causal feature subset $\text{MB}(\bm{Y})$ (the Markov Blanket of the node influence).
+This restriction enables the model to co-optimize the alignment between the causal embeddings and the ranking order, thereby yielding invariant and importance-related features, which are critical for achieving robust cross-network generalization.}